-When advertising their set up on social media the company highlights the fact that the balloons and branded props are the families own which is very good practice.
+When advertising their set-up on social media, Clair O’Mara Event Professional highlights the fact that the balloons and branded props are not hired out from the business and belong to the family – which is good practice.

-BowBeez Event Company make a similar set up by again, focusing on the canvas.
-They use colour and pattern to create a backdrop, and decorate with the families branded toys and cushion.
+Clair O’Mara Event Professional make a similar set-up again, focusing on creating a canvas.
+They use colour and pattern to make a backdrop and decorate with the family’s branded toys and cushions.

-For instance, you may decide to stay away from official merchandise (which is good practice) and instead style your set up with non specific accessories.
+For instance, you may decide to stay away from official merchandise (which is good practice) and instead style your set-up with non-specific accessories.
 Décor referencing the four house colours, round glasses similar to Harry’s, a lightning bolt, and a wizard hat.
-On their own these individual props do not necessarily link to the Harry Potter brand (and Warner Brothers Entertainment wouldn’t own copyright to all round shaped glasses for instance).
-However, its important to realise that by putting all of these elements together is a clear attempt at affiliating with the brand.
+On their own, these individual props do not necessarily link to the Harry Potter brand (and Warner Brothers Entertainment wouldn’t own the copyright to all circle shape glasses for instance).
+However, it’s important to realise that putting all of these elements together is a clear attempt at affiliating with the brand.

 My suggestion for a Harry Potter inspired theme would be to simplify it with one or two very subtle nods.
-I recommend staying away from the recognisable house colours and go with a classy monochrome colour palette to ensure there is no colour association.
+I recommend avoiding the recognisable house colours and going with a classy monochrome colour palette like Rosebud Slumber Parties have done, to ensure no colour association with the brand.

 I would attempt to create a wizard school backdrop by styling with beakers, test tubes and some general spell books and add some creative cobwebs – a subtle nod to Hogwarts.
 It’s non-specific as there’s no colour affiliation, no direct link with characters and nothing trademarked in terms of words and products yet fans would love it!

-The same copyright legislation applies when you purchase fabric.
-You won’t be allowed to create your own bedding, bunting, cushions or any other decorations if you intend hiring them out as this would mean you bought the fabric for commercial use.
-So you can make items for personal use in your home or for your own party but using them as part of your business will break trademark laws.
+The same copyright legislation applies when you purchase the fabric.
+You won’t be allowed to create your own bedding, bunting, cushions or any other decorations if you intend to hire them out as this would mean you bought the fabric for commercial use.
+In summary, you can make items for personal use to use in your home or for your own party but using them as part of your business will break trademark laws.

-If you’re worried that your theme looks too generic then consider incorporating a branded balloon to your set up.
+If you’re worried that your theme looks too generic then consider incorporating a branded balloon into your set-up.
 Balloons are already given a commercial licence.

 The Greatest Showman